 –Venice Private Food Walking Tour with Locals– What better way to experience the taste of Venice than by getting advice from the locals who live there?

-–Wine Tasting Tour in Venice– The wine in Venice is nothing short of delicious.
+–Wine Tasting Tour in Venice– The wine in Venice is delicious.
 This tour will enable you to try various types of wine in a fun environment!

-–Murano and Burano Islands Fully Guided Small Group Tour by Private Boat- These islands are nothing short of stunning and what better way to go see them then with a professional, friendly guide who will take you there on a private boat?
+–Murano and Burano Islands Fully Guided Small Group Tour by Private Boat- These islands are nothing short of stunning, and what better way to go see them than with a professional, friendly guide who will take you there on a private boat?

-–Real Venetian Kayak- Venice Tour– Kayaking through Venice sounds like SO much fun to me!
+–Real Venetian Kayak- Venice Tour– Kayaking through Venice sounds like SO much fun!

-–Legendary Venice St. Mark’s Basilica with Terrace Access & Doge’s Palace- The best way to visit a museum, palace, or church in another country is to see it with a professional guide in that they will have the answers to all of your questions.
+–Legendary Venice St. Mark’s Basilica with Terrace Access & Doge’s Palace- The best way to visit a museum or church in another country is to see it with a professional guide in that they will have the answers to all of your questions.

 –Musici Veneziani Concert: Vilvaldi Four Seasons- Looking for a concert to keep you entertained?
 This one will do just that!

-Gondola Ride- What better way to see the city and float through the canals and under bridges than to go on a boat or a Gondola?
-There is not one.
-A friendly, knowledgeable tour guide who also sings is an experience you do not want to miss.
+Gondola Ride- The best way to see the city is to go on a boat or a Gondola ride.
+A friendly, knowledgeable tour guide who sings is an experience you do not want to miss.

-Catch a Venetian Sunset- The sunsets in Venice are absolutely stunning, as the sky turns pink, yellow, purple, and orange colors.
+Catch a Venetian Sunset- The sunsets in Venice are stunning, as the sky turns pink, yellow, purple, and orange.

-Scala Contarini Del Bovolo- If you are looking for a hidden attraction in Venice than look no further than to climb up this spiral staircase and get a beautiful view of Venice from above.
+If you are looking for a hidden attraction in Venice, then look no further than to climb up this spiral staircase and get a beautiful view of Venice from above.
 You will see the domes and Campanile of San Marco from up above.

-St. Mark’s Square- This is the city’s main public square and is home to the Clock Tower, St. Mark’s Basilica, Doges’ Palace and the Winged Lion of Venice.
+St. Mark’s Square- St Mark’s Square is a public square home to the Clock Tower, St. Mark’s Basilica, Doges’ Palace, and the Winged Lion of Venice.
 There are a ton of public events held in this space.

-Ponte Di Rialto Bridge- This bridge is one of the most famous ones in Venice due to the architecture of it and the fact that the view at the top of it is stunning.
+Ponte Di Rialto Bridge- The Ponte Di Rialto Bridge is one of the most famous in Venice due to its architecture.

 Go to the Top of Marco Companile- The view at the top of this landmark has a stunning observatory deck and view of Venice.
 Did you know?
 Drones are banned in Venice.
 This will be the best view you’ll get!

-The Grand Canal- This is the largest channels running through the city.
-Some of the most spectacular buildings can be seen from this canal.
-As you pass, you will see private water taxis, locally owned motorboats as well as police boats.
+The Grand Canal- The Grand Canal is a channel running through the city.
+The sight of spectacular buildings from the water is incredible.
+As you pass, you will see private water taxis, locally owned motorboats, and police boats.

-Cross the Bridge o Sighs- The Bridge o Sighs is famous in that the bridge is made of white limestone that spans the Rio di Palazzo in Venice.
+Cross the Bridge o Sighs- The Bridge o Sighs is a famous bridge made of white limestone that spans the Rio di Palazzo in Venice.
 It once led to a Venetian prison.
 It was a convict’s last sight before losing their freedom.
 Hence the “sighs” as they passed.

-Canareggio District- Stroll along the narrow streets in the northernmost of Venice’s six historic districts, where the last of Venice true residents call home.
-This is also known as the former Jewish Ghetto of Venice.
+Cannaregio District- Stroll along the narrow streets in northern Venice, featuring six historic districts.
+The Cannaregio district is also known as the former Jewish Ghetto of Venice.

 St. Mark’s Basilica- This is the most famous church in Venice to visit.
 The church is unique, as it has a mix of influences.
 The beautiful domed ceilings and gold-leaf mosaics stand out the most.

 This Doge’s Palace- Did you know?
 The Doge was also known as a chief magistrate elected for life by Venetian nobles.
-This palace is where the doge lived.
-Now the Palace is home to a museum and happens to be one of the most famous landmarks in Venice to date.
+This Palace is where the Doge lived.
+The Palace is home to a museum today.
+The museum happens to be one of the most famous landmarks in Venice to date.

-Libreria Acqua Alta Book Store- This is perhaps the most picturesque library known to man in that there are quirky little “backdrops” for photos around the store.
-All of their books are placed in bathtubs that have waterproof containers.
+Libreria Acqua Alta Book Store- This is perhaps the most picturesque library known to man in that there are quirky backdrops for photos around the store.
+All of their books are in bathtubs that have waterproof containers.
 There is even a full-sized gondola!

 Day Trips from Venice:

-Glass Making Museum- Stop into Museo del Vetro and learn about the history of Murano glass and how it is made.
-The museum of glass is located in Murano, which is a city outside of Venice.
+Glass Making Museum- Stop into Museo del Vetro and learn about the history and how to make Murano glass.
+The Museum of Glass is in Murano, a city outside of Venice.

 Day Trip to Burano- Burano is a smaller city also on water and is reached by a 40-minute taxi from St. Mark’s Square.
-The area is filled with bars and outdoor restaurants.
+The area has many bars and outdoor restaurants.

 Carnivals/ Cultural Events:

-Festival: What better way to experience Venice, than to attend a carnival.
+Festival: What better way to experience Venice than to attend a carnival?
 The carnivals are where citizens dress up in anonymous costumes making fun of the aristocracy without fear.
-The festival backfired, as criminals were able to get away with crimes behind the masks.
-The carnival was banned in 1797.
-The celebrations returned in the 1960’s.
+The festival backfired, and criminals got away with crimes behind their masks.

 Buy a Venetian Carnival Mask: Even if you are not visiting Venice during an annual festival, the masks are spectacular and super unique to Venice.
-The masks were created to shrug off the structure of class.
-The upper class and peasants would mingle together to hide their true identity.
-They allow people to engage in gambling, robbery, assassination and other illicit activities.
-Pick up your own as a souvenir.
-You can even take a class to build your own!
-How much fun does that sound?
+The people wear masks to hide their true identities.
+The upper class and peasants would socialize together.

-Hotel Danieli- Grab a drink at this 14-century palace hotel and grab a drink at Bar Dandolo.
-This 5-star hotel lobby bar was featured in 3 James Bond films.
+Hotel Danieli- Grab a drink at this 14th-century palace hotel and grab a drink at Bar Dandolo.
+This 5-star hotel lobby bar is in 3 James Bond films.